 Proven ESG expertise

-At the beginning of 2021, BayernLB successfully issued its first sustainable benchmark bond of EUR 500 million.
-DKB and BayernLabo have also successfully placed ESG emissions on the market this year.
+In 2021 BayernLB successfully issued its first sustainable benchmark bond of EUR 500 million.
+DKB and BayernLabo have also successfully placed ESG emissions on the market.

 Attractive investment options

-The Bank’s subsidiary BayernInvest, which specialises in ESG investments, achieved another milestone in 2020 - increasing its gross managed funds volume to over EUR 100 billion.
+The Bank’s subsidiary BayernInvest, which specialises in ESG investments, achieved another milestone in 2021 - increasing its gross managed funds volume to over EUR 100 million.

 Germany's second-largest online bank

-Our online banking subsidiary DKB enjoys the trust of around 4.6 million customers.
-(As at: year-end 2020)
+Our online banking subsidiary DKB enjoys the trust of more than five million customers.
+(As at: year-end 2021)

 Real estate business growing

-BayernLB is pushing its real estate business in accordance with its strategy - and in 2020 it increased its lending volume by EUR 1.7 billion to EUR 24.0 billion (31 December 2020).
+BayernLB is pushing its real estate business - and in 2021 it increased its lending volume by EUR 2 billion to EUR 26 billion.

 Strong partner to the economy